 And as one would expect in a state that prides itself as the birthplace of the cocktail, it’s found its way into locally distilled liquor.
 Rum distilleries using Louisiana-grown sugar have sprouted in south Louisiana in recent years, and their factories and products are a hit with travelers and locals alike.

-I recently visited one of the new rum distilleries, Louisiana Spirits in Lacassine, which is the largest privately owned rum distillery in the U.S. The factory sits inside thousands of acres of cane fields off Interstate 10 just east of Lake Charles, and it produces three award-winning rums bottled under the Bayou Rum label.
+The Bayou Rum Distillery in Lacassine is the largest privately owned rum distillery in the U.S. The factory sits inside thousands of acres of cane fields off Interstate 10 just east of Lake Charles, and it produces three award-winning rums bottled under the Bayou Rum label.

-It felt like I was inside an upscale ski or hunting lodge when I entered the factory through its gift shop.
+You’ll get the feel of an upscale ski or hunting lodge when entering the factory through its gift shop.
 The décor is rustic, with huge stained beams framing its open cathedral ceiling and polished metals surrounding a massive hardwood bar.
 The feel is echoed in an adjacent small theater where visitors are introduced to the history and evolution of both rum and the Louisiana Spirits story.

 It’s a different experience behind the double doors that lead to the distilling area.
 There are a series of massive aluminum tanks and distilling machines, and the gymnasium-sized room is bathed in a sweet, syrupy scent.